oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

   FileData = Binary   // Binary contents of file
 ```

-Binary values are not ordered so range options do not apply.
+Binary values are not ordered so the range Type Options are not applicable.
 The *minLength* and *maxLength* TypeOptions are used to specify a minimum and/or maximum
 number of octets for a binary type.
 If *minLength* equals *maxLength* the size of the
 binary type is fixed.
 Table 3-4 lists the *format* options applicable to the